changqiong/changqiong.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor at theTokyo Institute of Technology(TiTech), School of Computing.
+I am an assistant professor at the Tokyo Institute of Technology(TiTech), School of Computing.
 I received Ph.D. in Intelligent systems engineering from University of Tsukuba.
 Before joining TiTech, I was a researcher at National Institue of Advanced Industrial Science and Technology (AIST).

 Research Interests
 ======